emustudio/emustudio.github.io/_documentation/user/_doc/ssem/ssem-cpu.md

 ## Status panel

-The status panel is the interaction point between CPU and the user.
+The status panel is the interaction point between the CPU and the user.
 With it, the user can be allowed to modify or view the internal status of the CPU emulator.
-This is very handy when learning or checking how it works, what the registers' values really are (and compare them with those shown on a display), etc. The status panel shows the following:
+This is very handy when learning or checking how it works, what the registers' values are (and compare them with those shown on a display), etc. The status panel shows the following:

 - CPU run state
 - Internal state: registers or possibly portion of memory